How can I keep my cat cozy in cold weather?

 - Consider adding insulation to your walls, particularly if you live in an older home to keep warmth in.

 - Hang heavy curtains over windows to help block out cold drafts.

 - Place rugs and mats on cold floors to provide insulation .

 Some cat breeds cope with cold weather far better than others.
 This article explains the best breeds of cat for coping with cold weather extremes.
-It also talks about cats who would prefer the weather to be temperate as ideal living conditions.

 It’s hard to think of summer right now but it will eventually arrive.
 How can you help your cat stay cool in hot weather?